Buddhist Women on a Path of Spiritual Awakening

 Another mouthful – am I imagining it?
 Rice is their staple and surely they know how to cook it!
 But no, it is inedible.
 And with the curry and fruit well-mixed into it, I won’t be able to salvage anything of this meal.

 I have only one choice.
 It feels onerous.
 Having renounced often, why is it so difficult today?
-I empty the contents of my bowl for the birds and wash up.
+I empty the contents of my bowl for the sea-gulls who daily visit my porch scrounging for leftovers, and I wash up.

 A haze settles over me.
 I am unable to stretch a mantle of gratitude over the embers of my equilibrium, nor yield to receiving food that I need but cannot eat.
-Nor can I forgive my humanness in wanting it to be otherwise, anticipating the hunger to come.
+Nor can I forgive my humanness in wanting it to be otherwise with the mind preoccupied in thoughts of anticipating the hunger to come.

-It would pass, I knew, but the daily meal is vital for my well-being.
-I glanced through the glass doors where my supporters had gone, carrying their empty pots.
+It would pass, I knew, but the the mind’s refrain centred on how this daily meal is vital for my well-being.
+Rationalizing my predicament I glanced through the glass doors where my supporters had gone, carrying their empty pots.
 They had no malice – they just didn’t know how to cook!
-Then compassion for them – and for myself – arose and soon, on its heels, a truer sense of gratitude trickled through with its inimitable fragrance of peace.
+Then compassion for them – and for myself – managed to filter through and soon enough, on its heels, a truer sense of gratitude played out in the mind, with its inimitable fragrance of peace.

 On another occasion, gratitude again rescued me when, returning with friends from an evening at the temple, they stopped to buy ice-cream.
-That was an ominous signal of the start of a new training exercise.
+That was an ominous signal of the start of a novel training exercise in restraint.

-Having prided myself that I could easily renounce, I sat in the back seat ‘not minding’ while they contentedly licked their cones all the way home.
+Having prided myself that I could easily renounce, I sat in the back seat ‘not minding’ while they contentedly licked their ice cream cones all the way back to my vihara.
 Without the freedom or the choice to join them, the tone of my renunciation grew shrill – not for want of ice-cream but for them to have shown even a sliver of deference to my Rule if not my commitment to it and eaten their treats after leaving me in my hermitage.

 That night, I could relish neither the black hills draped along the coast nor the sea’s thrashing until I was alone again.
 Listening to my heart, I clearly saw the tricks of the world.
 In that moment, Mother Gratitude came infinitely more sweet and sustaining than any dessert.